Scroll down to see how to modify the CSM Menu.lst file - see 'Modifying the CSM Menu using the CUSTOM folder' section.

 3. Double-click CreateDesktopShortcuts.cmd to create the 3 Desktop shortcut icons...

-4. Drag-and-Drop an ISO (or USB drive icon or folder) onto the MPI_FAT32 Desktop icon to make a .imgPTN file (max.
+4. Drag-and-Drop an ISO (or USB drive icon, CD\DVD drive letter or any folder) onto the MPI_FAT32 Desktop icon to make a .imgPTN file (max.
 32GB for FAT32).

 If prompted, just hit [ENTER] to accept the default size (or if there is a size problem, increase the size until it fits).